theislab/cellrank_reproducibility/README.rst

 CellRank's reproducibility repository
 =====================================
-Code to reproduce results from **CellRank**.
 We believe that reproducibility is key and have made it as simple as possible to reproduce our results.
 Please either open an `issue <https://github.com/theislab/cellrank/issues/new/choose>`_ or contact as at `info@cellrank.org <mailto:info@cellrank.org>`_ should you experience difficulties reproducing any result.

 Manuscript, Code and Data
 ----------------------